 How Do Small Business Loans Work?

-Business financing, whether through loans or other options, can help established small business owners and entrepreneurs launching new businesses.
+Business financing, whether through loans or other options, can help established small business owners and entrepreneurs who are launching new businesses.
 Small business loans work as a way to pay for day-to-day operations and purchase equipment or real estate.
 You can also use them to fund marketing costs and inventory.

 What Do You Need to Get a Business Loan?